fietkiewicz/PointerBuilder/README.md

 2. For most models, run either run.hoc or run.py, depending on the version you are working with.
 For “5-AplysiaLoop”, the hoc version has two different .hoc files, each of which uses a different setting for the parameter “mu” (see the paper for details).

-3. For hoc versions, click Init & Run from Run Control GUI.
+3. For hoc versions, click Init & Run from the "Run Control" GUI.
 Most Python versions run the simulation automatically.
 For “5-AplysiaLoop”, however, the Python version provides a single GUI where certain parameters may be set and the user must click the Init & Run button.

 The following models are available: